What is a Pacemaker?

 After the operation, your cardiologist will program the pacemaker.
 Your cardiologist may order an x-ray to check the pacemaker’s position and assess if there are any potential complications.

 Most people will be discharged 24 to 48 hours after the pacemaker implantation.

 Most pacemakers will last between five to seven years.
 However, your cardiologist may schedule regular follow-ups with you, as your pacemaker may wear and tear over time.
 If your pacemaker contains information about your heart rhythm, your cardiologist may also retrieve the information to better understand your condition.

 Implantable Cardioverter-Defibrillator: An Alternative to Pacemakers

 Alternatively, your cardiologist may recommend an implantable cardioverter-defibrillator (ICD) if your irregular heartbeat is life-threatening and will increase your risk of sudden cardiac arrest.
-In addition to having the functions of a pacemaker, an ICD can deliver shocks to your heart if it detects your heart rhythm reaching dangerous levels.
+In addition to having the functions of a pacemaker, an ICD can deliver shocks to your heart if it detects that your heart rhythm is reaching dangerous levels.

 Make an appointment to consult a heart specialist / cardiologist at Raffles Heart Centre.
 Select "Specialist Appointment".
 Under Specialist Appointment Details, select "Cardiology" or "Cardiothoracic Surgery".